MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ## Prerequisites
 In order to complete this walkthrough the following items need to be in place.
-- Windows Server 2016 Container host.
+- Windows Server 2016 container host -- if you just finished the setup guide, this is the virtual machine in Azure or that was just created locally.
 - Container host must be connected to a network and able to access the internet.
 - The Windows Server 2016 Container host should be ready at the command prompt.